Razyapoo/KGBClusteringDocumentation/user_documentation.md

 <h3 id="visual-group-glossary">Visual group</h3>

 > **Definition** \
-> A visual group is a cluster of nodes located in the same area on a graph.
+> The visual group is a cluster of nodes located in the same area on the graph.
 Nodes that belong to the same visual group are placed under the same "pseudo-parent" node representing the visual group itself.

 An example of a visual group is shown in the Figure 4 below.
 The "pseudo-parent" node is a gray node with white nodes inside.